Skip to content

 terraform fmt

-# format files in subdirectories
+# Format files in subdirectories

 terraform fmt --recursive

-# Display differences between original configuration files and formatting changes.
+# Display differences between original configuration files and formatting changes

 terraform fmt --diff